 - Or, the story will begin with a boy having just got himself into trouble with an authority figure (“UFD”).

 - Many of these stories are tall tales, and use the techniques of that genre.

 - Some are retellings of classic stories or a new spin on an old yarn.
 “Ice Maiden” = the Greek myth of Pygmalion.
 “Greensleeves” is a spin on “Jonah and the Whale”.
 “Know All” is a new spin on Pandora’s Box.

 - A lot of Jennings’ stories are bookended.
 He loves the story-within-a-story structure.
 To use the terms of narratology, Jennings makes use of two diegetic levels — diegetic and metadiegetic.
 This conjures the ambience of a ‘storyteller around a campfire‘.
 Either an interesting adult tells a tall story to a child viewpoint character, or the child viewpoint character themselves launches into some wild backstory to explain the situation at hand.
 The stand-out example is the standalone story illustrated by Terry Denton, called Sucked In.
 The story’s title comes from the fact that a group of kids have been taken in by a tall tale… or have they?

-- The bookend story has a seven step story structure all of its own.
-(Its own opponent, plan, battle etc.) Because we have two of everything, this packs a lot into a short story and creates a fast-paced reading experience.
+- The bookend story has a story structure all of its own.
+(Its own opponent, plan, big struggle etc.) Because we have two of everything, this packs a lot into a short story and creates a fast-paced reading experience.